 Responsible investment (RI) has been around in one form or another for over 30 years.
 But interest has boomed in recent years.
 Climate change, corruption, cyber security and a lack of gender diversity in companies are some of the concerns that have prompted many of us to think about changing the way we live our lives and how we invest.

-So what is responsible investment?
+What is responsible investment?

-3. Impact investing
+4. Impact investing

 Here the focus is on investing in companies and projects that intend to generate a measurable positive social or environmental impact – alongside a financial return.
 For example, an investor seeking returns could invest their capital in a project that assists underserved communities through support for low- and moderate-income home buyers, affordable rental housing units, small business administration loans and economic development.

-1Global Sustainable Investment Alliance, Global Sustainable Investment Review, 2018
+1Global Sustainable Investment Alliance, Global Sustainable Investment Review, 2020

-2Global Sustainable Investment Alliance, Global Sustainable Investment Review, 2018
+2Global Sustainable Investment Alliance, Global Sustainable Investment Review, 2020

-3Responsible Investment Association, Investor Opinion Survey, 2019
+3Responsible Investment Association, Investor Opinion Survey, 2020

 4The Globe and Mail, The great generational wealth transfer is under way, March 12, 2021.